Skip to content

 Priorities for the forthcoming year

-• Implement additional themes from the Wales National Themes Outcomes and Measures (TOMs) in our procurements, as appropriate.
+• Continue to implement additional themes from the Wales National Themes Outcomes and Measures (TOMs) in our procurements, as appropriate.

 • Develop and/or signpost training materials for the student population.

-• Address any new requirements on responsible procurement that will be implemented in the new Procurement Act 23 and the corresponding Wales Procurement Policy Statement when that will become statute.
+• Address any new requirements on responsible procurement that are still to be implemented under the Procurement Act 2023 and Procurement (Wales) Regulations 2024.

 • Continue to work with our supply base and encourage more suppliers to engage with the NETpositive tool as part of the contract award stage and ensure that we follow up on action planning to ensure year on year progress.